 Let’s Start With The Impacts of Sleep Deprivation

-What if I told you that lack of quality sleep is being pegged as a leading contributor to many an illness, mental issue and body fat struggles?
+What if I told you that lack of quality sleep is being pegged as a leading contributor towards many illnesses, mental issues and body fat struggles?
 Well, there is a large and growing body of clinical trials linking sleep deprivation with:

 - Brain fog & general slow brain function